pivotal/blog/content/post/bosh-ssl.md

 Our intermediate manifest (without secrets) can also be seen on [GitHub](https://github.com/cunnie/deployments/blob/980ae18de7d82b8e1c66b0d6b55eda05e2c7950c/bosh-gce.yml).

-### 2.5 Create a Secrets File
+### <a name="secrets_file">2.5 Create a Secrets File</a>

 We create a YAML file with our secrets (passwords and keys).
 These will be substituted during the second stage (`bosh create-env`).
-Below is a redacted version of our file (the passwords aren't the real passwords; don't even bother trying to use them) (the public ssh key, however, is the real deal) (the GCP credentials JSON values are mostly real, too):
+Below is a redacted version of a portion of our file (the passwords aren't the real passwords; don't even bother trying to use them) (the public ssh key, however, is the real deal) (the GCP credentials JSON values are mostly real, too):

 ```yaml
 admin_password: IReturnedAndSawUnderTheSun